 3. Supply Chain Service Performance

-The research found that by this year (2016), 89% of companies expected to be competing primarily on the basis of customer experience.
+The study found that by this year (2016), 89% of companies expected to be competing primarily on the basis of customer experience.

 - Slow time to market for new products